Gainbridge Fieldhouse History

 Gainbridge Fieldhouse Performers

-When the Indiana Pacers or Indiana Fever aren’t tearing up the court, Gainbridge Fieldhouse transforms into a majestic space for Disney on Ice or Cirque du Soleil, a rowdy arena for WWE and other pro wrestling events, or a concert stage for performers as massive as Paul McCartney, Justin Bieber and Celine Dion.
+When the Indiana Pacers or Indiana Fever aren’t tearing up the court, Gainbridge Fieldhouse transforms into a majestic space for Disney on Ice or Cirque du Soleil, a rowdy arena for WWE and other pro wrestling events, or a concert stage as one of the best venues in Indianapolis for performers as massive as Paul McCartney, Justin Bieber and Celine Dion.

 Planning Your Visit to Gainbridge Fieldhouse

 It’s worth taking time to explore bustling downtown Indianapolis before a game or show at Gainbridge Fieldhouse.
 Grab a bite or drink at nearby Kilroy’s for quality pub grub and BBQ dishes, Harry & Izzy’s for surf or turf, or Nada for upscale Mexican specialties.
 Or save your appetite for the Fieldhouse, where eating and drinking options include many local specialties.

 What are the Gainbridge Fieldhouse parking options?